ingo/ingo.github.io/_recipes/crab_fried_rice.md

 author: Lyuba
 category: Entrees
 description: Delicious, easy weeknight dinner that can be ready in under 30 minutes.
   Fried rice made with lump crab meat and many delicious Thai flavors!
+This quick fried rice transforms into a special weeknight dinner with the addition of fresh lump crab meat and Thai flavors.
+The crab elevates the dish while chili-garlic sauce, fish sauce and basil infuse it with Thai essence.
+Quick enough for a weeknight but special enough for company, this crab fried rice is a go-to recipe.
 image: crab_fried_rice.jpg
 original_title: Crab Fried Rice
 size: 4 servings